HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt1/javascript.md

 ## It's JavaScript, Not Java ??

 Yes, JavaScript and Java are two different programming languages that have two different designs and capabilities.

 Despite the similar names,  **JavaScript** is widely known to be a "scripting language" for the cilent-side of the browser, it is what adds in the behavior of a website and **Java** is mostly known to be used as a compiling language for virtual machines.

 A lot of people tend to confuse the two but we don't want you to make that same mistake.

-Throughout the program, we will be focusing only on learning more about our buddy Javascript.

 ## Why JavaScript Is So Unique